oasis-tcs/ubl/README.md

 The results that are to be made public are posted as-is to Kavi.
 Please do not make reference to the GitHub artefacts in committee mail list posts as those artefacts evaporate after 90 days.

 When needed, OASIS TC Administration posts the distribution package from Kavi to the https://docs.oasis-open.org/ubl OASIS web site.

+## Reproducing old results

+Every new result snapshots in the archive-only ZIP the Google spreadsheets at the time the results were created.

+If ever it is necessary to run the current publication process on an old snapshot from Google, this is accommodated by copying into the repository the three Google files from an archive-only ZIP:
+- `UBL-Signature-Google.ods`
+- `UBL-Library-Google.ods`
+- `UBL-Documents-Google.ods`

+A possible (but infrequent) scenario for this is when the production and packaging have changed after the spreadsheet has changed, but the new processes need to be run on the old semantic library.

+Another possible (but hopefully very infrequent) scenario for this is when it is necessary to recreate an old repository snapshot reproduction of the result after the online spreadsheets have changed.
+To re-run, check out the old branch to a new branch, add the ODS files from that branch's archive, and check in the new branch.
+The end results should be identical.

+Remember to delete from the repository the Google ODS files in order to restart online access to the current Google spreadsheets.

 ## Results